FlowFuse/website/src/blog/2024/10/mqtt-frontrunner-for-uns.md

 ---
 title: "MQTT: The Frontrunner for Your UNS Broker - Part 1"
 subtitle: "Why MQTT is the Best Choice for Your UNS Broker"
 description: "Learn why MQTT is the top choice for Unified Namespace (UNS) brokers and explore the ideal platform that simplifies the connection of devices and services while providing a reliable MQTT broker service."
 date: 2024-10-31
 authors: ["sumit-shinde"]
 image: /blog/2024/10/images/mqtt-for-uns.png
-keywords: mqtt unified namespace, why use mqtt in uns, mqtt in a unified namespace, mqtt data modeling UNS, Best protocols for UNS IoT, Implementing UNS with MQTT, Unified Namespace protocols
+keywords: mqtt unified namespace, why use mqtt in uns, mqtt in a unified namespace, mqtt data modeling UNS, best protocols for UNS IoT, implementing UNS with MQTT, unified namespace protocols
 tags:
  - posts
  - mqtt